Interview

 other dangerous components

 [ww.
-It is the Laser application that causes the crystal to degenerate into
+It is the Laser application that causes the crystal to decompose into

 new and different unknown chemicals.
 Laser interests claim they do not